Skip to main content

 2. Click New and select Tag Configuration.

-2. Configure a trigger so that this tag is fired as soon as a user provides their email address.
+7. Configure a trigger to fire this tag as soon as the user provides their email address.
 The trigger you use will depend on your specific integration, but (as an example), you could create a trigger that fires the tag when a user provides an email address via a form submission:

 • Select the data layer variable you created to store your user's email address.